pencer-io/pencer-io.github.io/_posts/2021-05-12-ctf-thm-unstable.md

 * Connection #0 to host unstable.thm left intact
 ```

-I also noticed if I do a curl again I get a different server:
+I also noticed if I do a Curl again I get a different server:

 ```text
 < Content-Length: 148